 College Success Fund Wave II: Any remaining funds must be rolled over to next year.

 March 21, 2020 UPDATE: Alumni Emergency Assistance funding request increments increased to $3,000

 In light of the COVID-19 (novel coronavirus) outbreak and its potential impact on Cristo Rey alumni due to college dorm closures or cancellation of classes, we have assembled a Cristo Rey Network Alumni Emergency Assistance Fund intended for Cristo Rey schools to alleviate expenses directly related to changes in college campus operations.

 Through the generosity of donors, we have received two major gift commitments to help rapidly meet the needs of alumni.
 We have amended our process to increase school access to resources and have immediately deployed $2,000 to each Cristo Rey school that has responded to communications and currently has graduates.

 Each school may request additional funds after the initial $2,000 is expended, using this application form.
 Individual requests in increments of $3,000 will be considered depending on the availability of funds, and after the submission of an expense report to the national office for the first wave of assistance.

 Any student currently enrolled in two-year college, four-year college, or graduate school

 Who should submit the request for funding?

 Eligible alumni needs for ALL college students:

-change fees for previously purchased transportation
+Food stipend, storage, technology, and temporary housing, change fees for previously purchased transportation

 up to $300 for technological devices necessary for online learning (chromebook recommended, $199) Please DO NOT share the dollar amount cap in your external communications, as to ensure funds are available for other needs